SOunit/react-memo/20-auth/points.md

 - how to protect data? - verify token to get data - to get data, user needs authorize
 - token needs login - server always verify token before access to data
 - token has userInfo who login
+- token should be stored in cookie via http access

 # good refs